 With partners from Starbucks and WestRock Paper Mill, we shared our proof-of-concept project, and discussed the performance and fiber recovery of single use coffee cups, during a panel at the SPC Advance 2018 Conference: A Fix For Your Daily Coffee Fix.
 The discussion also included participants from the Sustainable Packaging Coalition (SPC), Closed Loop Fund and Kotkamills Oy.

 Our Cup to Cup: Closing the Loop partnership project showed that we can process these cups in an environmentally responsible way, allowing them to re-emerge as clean, safe fiber used to make new cups, made using old Starbucks cups.
 This included Starbucks, Sustana, WestRock (paper) and Seda (packaging), all working together to close the loop and make the case for sustainable manufacturing.
-Sustana’s pivotal role was using these old cups as raw material to manufacture 100 percent recycled, FDA-compliant fiber in an economically viable manner.
-Sustana has continuously invested in equipment and technology to allow for the recycling of single-use coffee cups efficiently, effectively and at scale, by separating the interior plastic lining of the cups.
+Sustana’s pivotal role was using these old cups as raw material to manufacture 100 percent recycled, fiber compliant with FDA standards for food grade packaging in an economically viable manner.
+Sustana has continuously invested in equipment and technology to allow for the recycling of single-use coffee cups efficiently, effectively and at scale, by separating the interior poly lining of the cups.

 Watch our video about the Cup to Cup: Closing the Loop partnership project